This version of our terms will apply from 17 October 2022. If you would like to see the terms that apply until 17 October 2022, please click here.

 You can access the Revolut Dashboard through the business account portal on our website.

-You must be over 18 to open a Revolut account and open a Revolut account under this agreement for business purposes only and not for the personal purposes.
+You must be over 18 to open a Revolut account and open a Revolut account under this agreement for business purposes only and not for personal purposes

 When you ask to open your account, the following apply: